timescale/docs/quick-start/ruby.md

     A new migration file `<migration-datetime>_add_timescale.rb` is created in the `my_app/db/migrate` directory.

-1. Connect to TimescalDB Cloud using Rails:
+1. Connect to your service using Rails:

     ```bash
     echo "\dx" | rails dbconsole
     ```

-    If the connection is successful, you are prompted for the password to connect to TimescaleDB.
-Type the `<PASSWORD>` for `tsdbadmin` in the TimescaleDB Cloud.
+    If the connection is successful, you are prompted for the password to connect to the service.
+Type the `<PASSWORD>` for `tsdbadmin` in the Timescale service.

     The result is similar to this: